-The Standards for Specialty Education and the Requirements that underpin these apply to:
+The Standards for Specialty Education and the requirements that underpin these apply to:

-- a. all UK specialty training programmes leading to inclusion on one of the General Dental Council's (GDC) specialist lists.
-They cover specialty training programmes in Dental and Maxillofacial Radiology, Dental Public Health, Endodontics, Oral Microbiology, Oral and Maxillofacial Pathology, Oral Medicine, Oral Surgery, Orthodontics, Paediatric Dentistry, Periodontics, Prosthodontics, Restorative Dentistry and Special Care Dentistry. - b. all examinations undertaken as part of a specialty trainee's route to recommendation for a certificate of completion of specialist training (CCST).
+- all UK programmes leading to inclusion on one of the General Dental Council's (GDC) specialist lists.
+They cover programmes in Special Care Dentistry, Oral Surgery, Orthodontics, Paediatric dentistry, Endodontics, Periodontics, Prosthodontics, Restorative dentistry, Dental Public Health, Oral Microbiology, Oral and Maxillofacial Pathology, Oral Medicine and Dental and Maxillofacial Radiology. - b. all examinations undertaken as part of a specialty trainee's route to recommendation for a certificate of completion of specialist training (CCST).

-The GDC expects training commissioners and examination providers (collectively referred to as "providers") to meet the Standards, which cover the areas below, in order that dental specialty trainees who complete a specialty training programme and pass the respective specialty examination may be accepted for inclusion on a specialist list:
+The GDC expects programme and examination providers to meet the Standards, which cover the areas below, in order that graduates of training programmes may be accepted for inclusion on a specialist list.

-- Patient protection (training commissioners only)
+- Patient protection (programme providers only)

 - Quality evaluation and review

 - Specialty trainee assessment

-The quality assurance process for specialist education and training is undertaken by providers by means of a self-assessment questionnaire against the Standards and constituent Requirements.
+The quality assurance process for specialist education and training is undertaken by programme and examination by means of a self-assessment questionnaire against the standards and constituent requirements.